At St Alfege with St Peter's we aim to ensure that all pupils:

 - Write clearly, accurately and coherently across a range of genres.

 - Are competent in the arts of speaking and listening.

-At St. Alfege with St. Peter’s Primary School all infant children take part in daily phonics sessions.
-These are fun sessions involving lots of speaking, listening and games where the emphasis is on children’s participation.
+At St. Alfege with St. Peter’s Primary School all Reception, Year 1 and 2 children take part in daily phonics sessions.
+These sessions follow a set structure involving speaking and listening, reading and a writing elements.
+The session is driven by the children’s participation.
 They learn to use their phonic knowledge for reading, writing and independent play.

 From a very early stage, children develop an awareness of different sounds in spoken language.
 They develop an understanding that spoken words are made up of different sounds (phonemes) and they learn to match these phonemes to letters (graphemes).
 Phonics is about children knowing how letters link to sounds (graphemes to phonemes), e.g. c as in ‘cat’, ll as in ‘fell’, ee as in ‘sheep’.
 Children use this phonics knowledge when they are reading and writing.

-At St. Alfege with St. Peter’s Primary School we use the phonics programme Letters and Sounds, supported by a range of teaching materials, including ‘Jolly Phonics’ and ‘Phonics Play’.
-Letters and Sounds is divided into six phases with each phase following closely from the last.
-They are also taught to read and spell ‘tricky words’ – words with unusual spellings or which children have not yet been taught.
+At St. Alfege with St. Peter’s Primary School we use the original letters and sounds phase one for our nursery children, building their awareness of where sounds are coming from, isolating single sounds and developing a strong ability to orally blend and segment words.
+Our aim is to fully prepare them for the next part of their phonics journey when they start Reception.
+We then use elements of the phonics programme Little Wandle Letters and Sounds Revisited, but have adapted it to meet the needs of our children.
+Little Wandle Letters and Sounds Revisited is divided into four phases (phases 2-5) with each phase following closely from the last.
+They are also taught to read and spell ‘exception words’ – words with unusual spellings or which children have not yet been taught.